aiadames/SimpleTodo/README.md

 ## Notes

 Development of Simple Todo included some difficulties in learning about the different layouts that the Android Studio provided from 'Constraint' to 'Relative', especially when designing.
 Additionally, the developer learned more about the Android environment from intents to responsiveness methods when a click is recieved.
+Background colors on the app reflect the variations on the developer's favorite shades of turquoise.

 ## License